A single product license, out of the full ER Media ToolKit Pro Bundle.

 - Change/force user-specified video frame rate.

-- Rotate video 90 Degrees Clockwise, 180 Degrees, 90 Degrees Counter Clockwise.
+- Rotate videos 90 Degrees Clockwise, 180 Degrees or 90 Degrees Counter Clockwise.

 - Create Picture in Picture (PiP) videos or easily add your logo or any other watermark image all across your video.